Ynn/uECC-java-wrapper/README.md

 make clone && make
 ```

-note : you may have to adapt
+note : you may have to adapt the jni path in Makefile (current automated research is naive).

 ## Example java api